 Setting Description Name Enter a name for the ARM Router (routing server).
 Address Enter the IP address or host name for the ARM Router (routing server).
 Port [Read only] ARM Router (routing server) port number.
-Default: 443 Protocol [Read only] HTTPS Credentials Allows you to specify the credentials which the Configurator will use to communicate with the router and vice versa.
+Default: 443 Protocol [Read only] HTTPS Upgrade Sequence Network operators can group ARM Routers so that multiple ARM Routers can be upgraded simultaneously, reducing the time required for ARM software upgrade.
+It is the network operator's responsibility to group ARM Routers in a way that no service outage will occur.